jempe/jempe/README.md

 ### Hi there, I am JC

-I founded a small software development company named **Jempe**, and I've been working remotely for different companies since 2006.
-I am passionate about coding since I had my first computer, so when I am not working for clients I am working on my personal software projects.
-I think of coding like an art.
-I love the stuff I create and I try to perfect and polish every creation.
-I just feel that sometimes I don't have enough time to do it.
+I founded a small software development company named **Jempe** and have been working remotely for different companies since 2006.
+My passion for coding started with my first computer, and it has only grown since.
+When I'm not working for clients, I dedicate my time to personal software projects, treating coding as an art form.
+I strive to perfect and polish every creation, though I often wish for more time to refine them further.

-I am a full stack developer but I've focused on A/B Testing since 2014.
-I've created hundreds of A/B tests for a lot of e-commerce websites using tools like **VWO, Optimizely, Google optimize, Google Tag Manager and Tealium**
+As a full-stack developer, I have focused on **A/B Testing** since 2014, crafting hundreds of experiments for e-commerce websites using tools like VWO, Optimizely, Google Optimize, Google Tag Manager, and Tealium.

+I take pride in writing clean, efficient code and prioritize simplicity and security in my work. **Golang** is my favorite language, and I prefer **Vanilla JavaScript** over frameworks for its flexibility and control.
+I actively avoid unnecessary dependencies to ensure easier maintenance and better software security.

 ## I offer the following Services: